AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

 All I have to do now is every time I create a new post, just run the script locally before committing to GitHub.

 If you look at my [source files](https://github.com/AbhiramTadepalli/abhiramtadepalli.github.io), you'll now see `blog/post/index.html` & `blog/post/preview-template.html` templates and `blog/post/{name}/index.html` & `blog/post/{name}/preview.png` under each post folder.
 Neat!

 ## Why I did this
 I'm a completionist and I wanted a fully functional Blog Page before I made [this post](https://abhiramtadepalli.github.io/blog/post/course-name-search/) public on LinkedIn (my first post!).
 I'll probably get around to that tomorrow.
 As I am writing this, however, I just noticed that I never specifically added meta tags for my home and `/blog` pages.
 Let me get working on that...

-And if you got to this page without seeing a link preview, here's how it looks:
+And if you reached this page without seeing a link preview, here’s what it looks like:

 <img src="/blog/post/how-to-blog-a-blog/preview.png" style="width: 30rem; max-width: 100%; margin-top: 1rem;" alt="This post's link preview image"></img>